 Creating a study plan takes time, effort, and is against human nature — most candidates understand the importance of getting organized but few actually implement it.

 Given the wide variety of subjects in this exam, and how candidates have to cover all syllabus in order to pass, a well-organized and realistic plan is a must and is one of the most important parts of your exam preparation.

 You can try mapping it out on the wall calendar or excel sheet.
 If you are looking for something handy, Gleim, Surgent and Wiley CPAexcel have personalized study planners that do the trick in a few clicks.

 4. Space it Out; Don’t Cram

 There is numerous research supporting the idea of spacing out studying time.
 For example, if you are going to spend 60 hours on AUD, it is better to study for 3 hours in 20 sessions, rather than 15 hours for 4 consecutive days.

 People have their own favorite time for studying, and if you have work and family commitment, you may have no choice but to study late at night.
 In general, however, early morning is the most productive time.
 I have a few suggestions on how to get up early in #9.

 The CPA exam is now delivered online.
 To do well in the test, you should get familiar with the interface and navigation in advance.
 Thankfully, major review course providers present practice questions in a simulated testing environment.

 You should also find a place that feels like the testing center.
 It could be an undisturbed room at home, your office after office hours, or the library.
 If you need absolute silence, you might want to try earplugs and make sure they are comfortable enough.

-“Effective” is different from “efficient” — an efficient candidate learn more and perform better with the same resources (time and review materials).
+“Effective” is different from “efficient” — an efficient candidate learns more and perform better with the same resources (time and review materials).